nicklockwood/Expression/README.md

 The Expression library is split into two parts:

-1. The `Expression` class, which is similar to Foundation's built-in `NSExpression` class, but with better support for custom operators, a more Swift-friendly API, and a focus on performance.
+1. The `Expression` class, which is similar to Foundation's built-in `NSExpression` class, but with better support for custom operators, a more Swift-friendly API, and superior performance.

 2. `AnyExpression`, an extension of Expression that handles arbitrary types and provides additional built-in support for common types such as `String`, `Dictionary`, `Array` and `Optional`.